In this article we'll show how you can better secure the ways you connect to the internet.

-When you tell your device to remember a Wi-Fi network it will constantly keep an eye out for that network.
+When you tell your device to remember a Wi-Fi network it will constantly watch for that network.
 If you’re walking down the street, and your device is on, your device is continually looking for one of the remembered networks.
 When a remembered network appears, your device will try to connect to it automatically.
-That’s the point of remembered networks.

 The way your device sees Wi-Fi networks is by their SSID, which is basically the Wi-Fi network’s name.
 However, you can configure most Wi-Fi routers to broadcast any name you want.
 You can set your Wi-Fi router’s SSID to be “Joe’s House” or “Contoso Electronics” or…“Free_ORD_Wi-Fi”, which is the SSID of the real Wi-Fi network at Chicago’s O’Hare airport.

-If you've been through an airport, connected to the airport's free Wi-Fi, and allowed your device to “remember” that network, when your device sees a router, any router, that has the same SSID…it’s going to connect.
+If you've been through an airport, connected to the airport's free Wi-Fi, and allowed your device to “remember” that network, when your device sees a router, any router, that has the same SSID it’s going to try to connect.
 Once it’s connected it will start sending and receiving traffic via that router.
 It could sign into social media (transmitting your username and password), your email, your bank, really any apps you have open on the device may start communicating through that network.
-Even though that network may actually be impersonating the legitimate network just to fool your device into connecting through it.
+Even though that network may not be the legitimate network.

 Never allow your device to connect automatically to any Wi-Fi network that you don’t control.

 Forget those networks

 That’s fine for tomorrow, but what about yesterday?
 If you’ve had your device for a while there may be a long list of networks you've connected to in the past, which are already remembered.
 All devices have a way to manage that list.
 If you do an internet search for your device and how to “forget” or manage wireless networks you should find instructions.